 Cybill Shepherd and Bruce Willis did not get along during production.
 Willis' success with Die Hard (1988) further strained their relationship.
 Willis became a major film star, and bristled at being the second-billed actor on a TV series.
 He also resented Shepherd, blaming her for many of the shooting delays.

-Bruce Willis made the film Die Hard (1988) while starring in "Moonlighting."
+Bruce Willis made the film Die Hard (1988) while starring in this show.
 By the time the series ended, "Die Hard" was available on VHS.
-In one of the last "Moonlighting" episodes, Willis and a love interest are seen walking past a video rental store while an employee is tearing a "Die Hard" poster down from the window.
+In one of the last "Moonlighting" episodes, Willis and a love interest walk past a video rental store while an employee tears a "Die Hard" poster down from the window.